How metrics can make or break IT operations strategy

-IT people know that data is king, especially in optimizing IT operations.
+IT people know that data is paramount, especially in optimizing IT operations.
 However, figuring out which metrics to collect and how to collect them can be challenging.
 IT teams have to factor in what IT directors, team managers, and the people overseeing operations want, what they’re concerned about, and what they consider important.

-I recently hosted Keith Cole, the IT operations manager for NTT DATA Services, on our That’s great IT podcast to discuss this and how creating and reporting the right set of metrics can help IT teams better explain their productivity to managers while also revealing ways to improve efficiency.
+I hosted Keith Cole, the IT operations manager for NTT DATA Services, on our That’s great IT podcast to discuss this and how creating and reporting the right set of metrics can help IT teams better explain their productivity to managers while also revealing ways to improve efficiency.

-The right metrics to measure an IT organization’s capabilities
+The right metrics to measure IT’s capabilities

-1. Ticket resolution rate
+• Ticket resolution rate

-2. Throughput
+• Throughput

 He shared the example of an organization where most tickets fall into the category of “normal.”
 In that situation, the metric might be that all normal tickets must be resolved within 24 hours.
 If you wanted to improve tracking, you could assume that 80% of tickets would fall into the normal category.